Shen Buhai: Legacy

 By the time of the civil service examination was put into place, Confucian influence saw outright discussion of Shen Buhai banned.
 However, the Emperor under which it was founded, Emperor Wu of Han, was both familiar with and favorable to Legalist ideas, and the civil service examination did not come into existence until its support by Gongsun Hong, who wrote a book on Xing-Ming.
 The Emperor Xuan of Han was still said by Liu Xiang to have been fond of reading Shen Buhai, using Xing-Ming to control his subordinates and devoting much time to legal cases.
-Zhuge Liang attached great importance to the works of Shen Buhai and Han Fei.
-Emperor Wen of Sui is recorded as having withdrawn his favour from the Confucians, giving it to "the group advocating Xing-Ming and authoritarian government".